Privacy notice for online platforms

 4.4 Data processing in a data warehouse

-We also analyse pseudonymised usage data of visitors and registered users of our Online Platforms in a database (data warehouse).
-The basis is our legitimate interest in data processing pursuant to Art.
-6(1)(f), GDPR.
+We also analyse pseudonymised usage data of visitors and registered users of our online platforms in a database (data warehouse).
+The legal basis for this is your consent, Art.
+6(1)(a), GDPR.
+For details on the processing please refer to the cookie consent tool we use (cookie settings, German only).

 4.5 Contact, chat and FAQs